Nunes memo: Contents

 Third, the memo accuses Steele of being biased against the candidacy of Donald Trump, stating he was "desperate" and "passionate" that Trump would lose.
 It goes on to say Bruce Ohr knew about this bias and that it was not reflected in the FISA applications.
-Ohr however did not work on counter intelligence matters and had no role in obtaining the FISA warrants on Page.
+Ohr was not assigned to counterintelligence matters and was not thought to have played a direct role in obtaining the warrants.
+The Inspector General later found that Ohr met with the Crossfire Hurricane team 13 times, passing information from Steele after the FBI had terminated Steele as a source, and referred Ohr's conduct to the Department's Office of Professional Responsibility.

-The memo's fourth point quotes Bill Priestap saying that the corroboration of the Steele dossier was in its "infancy" in October 2016 during the FISA application.
-The memo further alleges that Andrew McCabe testified that "no surveillance warrant would have been sought from the Foreign Intelligence Surveillance Court (FISC) without the Steele dossier information."
-Other members of the House Intelligence Committee and sources close to the matter have stated that the Nunes memo "misquoted" and "mischaracterized" McCabe's testimony, which was given in private and has not been made public.
+Fourth, the memo quotes Bill Priestap saying that the corroboration efforts of the Steele dossier were in their "infancy" in October 2016 during the FISA application.
+The memo further alleges that Andrew McCabe testified that "no surveillance warrant would have been sought from the Foreign Intelligence Surveillance Court (FISC) without the Steele dossier information".
+Representative Eric Swalwell alleged the memo "misquoted" McCabe's testimony, which was given in private.
+The IG later concluded that the Steele dossier played "a central and essential role" in the FBI's decision to seek the FISA order.

-The memo also confirms that the spark for the FBI investigation into potential collusion between Trump's campaign and the Russians was not the Steele dossier, but rather the comments made by Trump adviser George Papadopoulos, who told an Australian diplomat in May 2016 that the Russians possessed "dirt" on Hillary Clinton in the form of hacked emails.
+The memo also confirms that the trigger that started the FBI investigation into potential collusion between Trump's campaign and the Russians was not the Steele dossier, but rather the comments made by Trump adviser George Papadopoulos, who told an Australian diplomat in May 2016 that the Russians possessed "dirt" on Hillary Clinton in the form of hacked emails.
 That confirmation contradicts earlier claims by some that the investigation had been triggered by the Steele dossier.
-The memo notes that Papadopoulos is mentioned in the Page FISA application, and says "there is no evidence of any cooperation or conspiracy between Page and Papadopoulos."
-It also says the FBI's Russia investigation was opened nearly three months before the FISA surveillance application in late July 2016 by Peter Strzok, who is accused of having "a clear bias against Trump and in favor of Clinton."
+The memo notes that Papadopoulos is mentioned in the Page FISA application, and says "there is no evidence of any cooperation or conspiracy between Page and Papadopoulos".
+It also says the FBI's Russia investigation was opened nearly three months before the FISA surveillance application in late July 2016 by Peter Strzok, who is accused of having "a clear bias against Trump and in favor of Clinton".

 The memo also shows that the FISA warrant on Page was renewed three times.
 In each instance, the FBI had to show the signing judge that the warrant had merit.
 News accounts in 2017 indicated that because of the nature of his ties to Russia, Page had been under FBI scrutiny and had already been the subject of a FISA warrant in 2014, at least two years before the Trump campaign.

-Finally, the memo asserts that former FBI Director James Comey testified to Congress that the Steele dossier was "salacious and unverified."
+Finally, the memo asserts that former FBI Director James Comey testified to Congress that the Steele dossier was "salacious and unverified".
 However, Comey's prepared remarks show that he was referring specifically to "some personally sensitive aspects" of the dossier, not the entire dossier.

-In his December 9 report, US Department of Justice Inspector General Michael Horowitz found all items asserted in the Nunes Memo were true.